yifangao112/yifangao112.github.io/_pages/about.md

 In addition to my academic pursuits, I have a keen interest in sports and game data analysis.
 I maintain [PAGE](https://ieeexplore.ieee.org/abstract/document/10123061), a large-scale annotated database of professional Go games.
 I am also the developor of DeepKylin, an AI agent for Gomoku.
 It won the [National Computer Game Tournament](http://computergames.caai.cn/) in both 2020 and 2021.

-I am actively seeking collaborations in artificial intelligence, particularly in areas related to large language models in healthcare.

 # 🔥 News
 - *2024.06*: &nbsp;🎉🎉 Two papers are accepted at **MICCAI 2024**!
 - *2023.12*: &nbsp;🎉🎉 [Our work](https://github.com/yifangao112/PAGE) is accepted at **IEEE Transactions on Games** (IF=2.3).